sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 4/4/2023 18:01 PT_
+_Updated 4/6/2023 09:46 PT_

-v8.0 will complete 7 day rollout on Android on Wednessday April 5th.
+v8.0 has completed 7 day rollout on Android.
 The schedule for v8.1 has been updated so that some critical bugs can be addressed on Android.

 ***